LOCATIONS AND FACILITIES

-DBU North.
-Dallas Baptist University maintains a regional academic center in the northern area of the metroplex to provide services and course opportunities to students in the North Dallas/Collin County communities.
-DBU North allows students convenient access to services such as university admission, academic counseling, registration, cashier services, and research assistance.
-The site offers a rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication, Interdisciplinary Studies, and Psychology, as well as master’s degrees in Business Administration, Management, Education, Information Technology and Management, and School Counseling.
-Flexible hours and a convenient location help students shorten their commute to school.
+DBU North at the Hope Center.
+Dallas Baptist University maintains offices in the northern area of the metroplex to provide services to students in the North Dallas/Collin County communities.
+DBU North at the Hope Center allows students convenient access to services such as university admission, academic counseling, and registration.
 Refer to the DBU website for hours of operation.

 Patty and Bo Pilgrim Chapel.
 The Patty and Bo Pilgrim Chapel, maintaining DBU’s Georgian/colonial architectural style, is modeled after several classic colonial church buildings.
 It seats 1,450 students in the beautiful sanctuary and in addition to hosting chapel services, Pilgrim Chapel is also home to the Orville and Esther Beth Rogers Prayer Ministry, Cynthia Estes Prayer Room, as well as the offices of the Academic Dean, Enrollment, Administrative Affairs, Institutional Effectiveness, Institutional Research, Spiritual Life Office, and the Graduate School of Ministry.
 The facility also houses the Campus Security Office, six classrooms, one seminar room, a 134-seat theater, and Jeannette and Cletys Sadler Hall that holds approximately 250 people for receptions and dinner.
 Special collections include the Lord Braine of Wheatley Collection and the Corrie ten Boom Collection.

 Jim and Sally Nation Hall.
 This replica of Thomas Jefferson’s Monticello was completed in September 2015 and houses the Cook School of Leadership, the Chancellor’s office suite, faculty and administrative offices, Institute for Global Engagement and classroom space.
 The Office of the President is also housed in Nation Hall.

 Dr. William B. Dean Learning Center.
 Modeled after Harvard Hall III, this building, completed in 2015, houses the Dr. William B. Dean Center for Service-Learning, William B. Dean M.D.
-Institute for Criminal Justice Leadership, classroom space, the Office of Professional Studies, Student Life, Career Services, Veteran Services Center (V.A.
-Certifying Official), Online Education, and The Sellar.
+Institute for Criminal Justice Leadership, classroom space, the Office of Professional Studies, Student Life, Career Services, Military and & Veteran Services (VA School Certifying Officials, SCOs), Online Education, and The Sellar.